Dmenu is a Godsend

 Notice how we can simply compose cut and dmenu together, and just assign the result to a variable.
 We can do this because these are sane programs that read from standard-input, perform some simple, basic task, and then print a result to standard-output.
 One tool to parse a file, and another tool to let the user pick a selection.

-We have the users selection now, the $name variable holds the name of the unicode character that the user selected.
-All that we need now is to actually get the unicode character of our choosing.
+We have the users selection now, the $name variable holds the name of the Unicode character that the user selected.
+All that we need now is to actually get the Unicode character of our choosing.
 Luckily this is also incredibly easy thanks to composition:

 #!/bin/sh